Transforming green beans into the aromatic coffee we love depends on one vital piece of equipment – the coffee roaster.

 The Cylindrical Coffee Roaster

-It’s reported that cylindrical roasters originated in Grand Cairo in the 17th century.
+It’s reported that cylindrical machines originated in Grand Cairo in the 17th century.
 These devices enclosed the beans, allowing heat to develop inside the chamber.
 They also featured hand cranks to move the beans around consistently while the device was held over an open flame.

 This design also meant reduced fumes, which made roasting coffee more comfortable.
 Cylindrical roasters were tweaked and adapted through the years, but the central concept remained the same.
 The design spread throughout Europe and the Americas as colonialism grew the coffee industry.